 The lunch plan can be added at enrollment or after the child is enrolled.
 A monthly menu will be posted to our website at the start of each month.
 Families can view the daily snack and lunch on the homepage and the full month's menu on the calendar page.
 If you ever have a concern about your child eating a particular meal, you are welcome to provide your child with a supplemental snack provided that it adheres to the school's healthy eating policy.
-At the beginning of the year, your child may participate in a month-long trial of the lunch plan, at the end of which you can either register for the yearly plan, or pay for the month's lunches.
-In order to maintain quality and consistency, the meal plan is non-refundable once enrolled.
+In order to maintain quality and consistency, the first installment of the meal plan is non-refundable once enrolled and requires 30 days notice in advance of the next installment billing to change.